 Posted on May 08th, 2020

-Having a history of occupational asbestos exposure could lead to a number of serious health risks and the possibility of developing serious diseases as a consequence.
+A history of occupational asbestos exposure could lead to a number of severe health risks and the possibility of developing serious diseases.
 Although asbestos exposure is mostly tied to lung conditions, there seems to also be a link between it and other diseases affecting various parts of the body, such as the kidneys.

 Renal cell carcinoma is a type of kidney cancer that forms in the lining of the tubules of the kidney.
 This is the most common type of kidney cancer and it's responsible for about 90 to 95% of the cases found in adults.
 Studies have shown a male predominance with the disease most commonly occurring over the age of 60.
 It's a fast-growing cancer that if undiscovered, often advances to the organs surrounding the kidneys.
 Depending on the stage to which it advances when the symptoms start showing and the disease is discovered, the five-year survival rate can vary.
 In the incipient stages, the five-year survival rate can be around 65 to 90% but it considerably decreases once cancer has spread.